francesliang/francesliang.github.io/_posts/2015-09-07-the-development-of-this-blog.md

 1. Create a CNAME file that contains the custom domain (the content of the file is: "*yourdomain.com*") to your repository's root directory (in your repository's Pages branch).
 Then commit and push the file.
 This is to redirect your GitHub Pages site using your custom domain.

 2. Configure a custom apex domain (e.g. *yourdomain.com*) -  for the root apex (@) to point to *username.github.io*
 	* With your DNS provider, create A records (in the DNS manager) that point to the following IP address:
-    - 192.30.252.153
+    	* 192.30.252.153
-    - 192.30.252.154
+    	* 192.30.252.154
-	See the following as an example:
+		* See the following as an example:

-	(img)

 	* If your DNS provider supports ALIAS records or ANAME records, then you may choose to create an ALIAS or ANAME record and point it to *username.github.io* instead.

 3. Configure a custom subdomain (e.g. *www.yourdomain.com*) - for www. to point to *username.github.io*
 	* In your DNS manager, create a CNAME record and point it to *username.github.io*.
 See the following as an example:

-  (img)

  4. Check if your name server has been updated using the *dig* command:
- 	~$ dig *yourdomain.com* +nostats +nocomments +nocmd
+ 	<p>~$ dig *yourdomain.com* +nostats +nocomments +nocmd</p>

 If the congifuration is successful, you should be able to access to your webiste through both *yourdomain.com* and *www.yourdomian.com*.